 The idea that tooth decay can be life threatening may seem absurd at first, but there's evidence to suggest that what goes on inside your mouth may have far-reaching implications for your whole body health.
 For some time, scientists have been seeing a statistical correlation between poor oral health and heart disease.
 There are other statistical links, too, including associations between poor oral health and stroke, rheumatoid arthritis, some cancers, diabetes, respiratory infections and pregnancy problems [source: American Academy of Periodontology].

 Research is ongoing to discover the way bacteria in the mouth can invade the body.
-Finding the link between oral hygiene and cardiovascular problems is right at the top of the list because people with periodontal disease (gum disease) have twice the risk of developing coronary artery disease [source: Perio.org].
+Finding the link between oral hygiene and cardiovascular problems is right at the top of the list because people with periodontal disease (gum disease) may have a risk of developing coronary artery disease [source: Perio.org].

 There are a couple of theories that may explain why there's a link between heart disease and gum disease.
 In one, oral bacteria get into the bloodstream through sores in bleeding gums and attach themselves to the fatty plaques lining the blood vessels in the heart.
 Once there, they obstruct blood flow, which can lead to a heart attack.
 In another theory, arterial inflammation caused by periodontal bacteria restricts blood flow, eventually causing a heart attack.